-- The likelihood of meeting milestones and achieving anticipated results in the time proposed; - Whether there are appropriate mechanisms to evaluate the success of the project in meeting the anticipated outcomes; - The extent to which the project leverages other resources or investments to achieve its objectives; - The likelihood the project can be sustained beyond the duration of the grant; and - Whether the project's approach is transformative, i.e., likely to expand the amount of Earth System Science taught in K-12 classrooms and improve student learning of that subject. - (3) Overall Qualifications of Applicants (15%): This ascertains whether the applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
-Reviewers will evaluate: - The qualifications and demonstrated ability within their areas of expertise of the applicants, of key personnel who would receive funds from this program, and of key personnel of project's partners; - The applicant's previous experience in managing or designing educational programs; - Whether there is a clear delineation of responsibilities of the project's key personnel and whether there are adequate communication mechanisms in place for coordinating among project partners; - The likelihood that the participating institution(s) have the appropriate resources to carry out the proposed activities and that applicant(s) have the ability to complete the proposed project successfully; - The level of collaboration with other programs, minority-serving institutions (MSIs), NOAA entities, or other educational or research institutions; and - The extent to which all partners are contributing meaningfully to the project, including articulation of activities in letters of commitment. - (4) Project Costs (10%): The budget is evaluated to determine if it is realistic and commensurate with the project needs and time-frame.
+- The qualifications and demonstrated ability within their areas of expertise of the applicants, of key personnel who would receive funds from this program, and of key personnel of project's partners; - The applicant's previous experience in managing or designing educational programs; - Whether there is a clear delineation of responsibilities of the project's key personnel and whether there are adequate communication mechanisms in place for coordinating among project partners; - The likelihood that the participating institution(s) have the appropriate resources to carry out the proposed activities and that applicant(s) have the ability to complete the proposed project successfully; - The level of collaboration with other programs, minority-serving institutions (MSIs), NOAA entities, or other educational or research institutions; and - The extent to which all partners are contributing meaningfully to the project, including articulation of activities in letters of commitment. - (4) Project Costs (10%): The budget is evaluated to determine if it is realistic and commensurate with the project needs and time-frame.
 Reviewers will evaluate: - The adequacy of the proposed resources to accomplish the proposed work within the indicated time-frame; and - The adequacy of detail in the budget narrative in allowing an informed determination of how well justified all costs associated with the project are. - (5) Outreach and Education (0%): This criterion ascertains whether this project provides a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
 This announcement does not use this criterion.

-C. Review and Selection Process
+B. Review and Selection Process